Ka I 21–18 Hang Sai: Background

-The tie between Kai I and Hang Sai in the 2019 Taça de Macau was held on 16 June 2019 after the Macau Football Association (MFA) decided to withdraw its national team from the 2022 FIFA World Cup qualifiers.
-The result of the match up between the two Macanese club was a protest against the federation's decision.
+The tie between Kai I and Hang Sai in the 2019 Taça de Macau were held on 16 June 2019 after the Macau Football Association (MFA) decided to withdraw its national team from the 2022 FIFA World Cup qualifiers.
+The result of the match up between the two Macanese clubs were a protest against the federation's decision.
 The match was a playoff in order to determined which among the two clubs would advance to the quarterfinal of the cup tournament.

-Macau entered the 2022 FIFA World Cup qualifiers in the first round of the Asian qualifiers and had to outbest Sri Lanka in a home-and-away playoff.
+Macau entered the 2022 FIFA World Cup qualifiers in the first round of the Asian qualifiers and had to best Sri Lanka in a home-and-away playoff.
 Macau won 1–0 over Sri Lanka in the first tie.
 The second match was to be held away in Sri Lanka but the MFA decided against sending a team citing security concerns following the 2019 Sri Lanka Easter bombings.
-Macau national team players has appealed against this decision and was willing to waive the federation responsibility over their safety so they could play their second qualifier match in Sri Lanka but this request has been denied.
+Macau national team players have appealed the decision and were willing to waive the federation responsibility over their safety so they could play their second qualifier match in Sri Lanka but this request has been denied.

 The MFA requested the Football Federation of Sri Lanka to have the match played in a neutral venue but the proposal was denied with the Sri Lankan federation insisting that adequate security measures were adopted for the then-scheduled match.